slowriot/libtelegram/README.md

 * URDL - https://github.com/chriskohlhoff/urdl (included)
 * JSON for Modern C++ - https://nlohmann.github.io/json/ (included)

+# Project status #
+The project is currently in an early stage (less than a week old at the time of writing), so some native convenience functions are missing or incomplete - however, almost all functionality is available by reading or specifying the json you require manually through the functions that expose the json types to you.

+## Not yet supported ##

+* Native objects and functions for sending and dealing with inline queries (you can handle them manually by accessing and generating the json you need, for now)
+* Audio
+* Stickers
+* Documents
+* Video
+* Voice
+* Uploading files
+* Native types for contacts, user profile photos & locations (but can be accessed manually through the json)
+* Native functions to send files of any kind
+* Native functions to edit messages, kick, ban or unban chat members or leave a chat (but these actions can be performed manually by sending the json yourself).

+## Supported ##
+All Telegram API types and methods not mentioned above.

 # How to use #
 The library itself is header-only so there is nothing to build.
 Simply `#include "libtelegram/libtelegram.h"` and off you go.